ncatlab/nlab-content/pages/3/1/6/7/7613/content.md

 > ([Moore 14, section 12](Physical+Mathematics+and+the+Future#Moore14))

-## Hints
+## Hints for M-theory
+ {#Hints}

-The available evidence that there is something of interest consists of various facets of the bottom left and the top right entry of the above diagram, that seem to have a common origin in the top left corner.
+The available evidence that there is something like M-theory consists of various facets in the bottom left and the top right entry of the above diagram (eq:MTheoryDiagram) that seem to have a common origin in the top left corner.

 ### Membranes